 For tickets click here!

-CLAIRE CAMERON grew up in Toronto and studied at Queen's University.
-She led canoe trips in Algonquin Park and worked as an instructor for Outward Bound, teaching mountaineering, climbing and white-water rafting in Oregon.
-She lived in San Francisco and London, UK, until moving back to Toronto, where she now lives with her husband and two sons.
+Claire Cameron grew up in Toronto and studied at Queen’s University.
+She lived in San Francisco and London, UK before moving back to Toronto, where she now lives with her husband and two sons.
 Her writing has appeared in The New York Times, The Globe and Mail, Los Angeles Review of Books and The Rumpus.
 She is a staff writer at The Millions.
-Her first novel, The Line Painter, won the Northern Lit Award from the Ontario Library Service and was nominated for an Arthur Ellis Crime Writing Award for Best First Novel.
-Her second novel, The Bear, was a #1 national bestseller and was longlisted for the Baileys Women's Prize for Fiction.
-Her latest novel, The Last Neanderthal, is now a national bestseller.
-Photo Credit: David Kerr
+The Line Painter won the Northern Lit Award from the Ontario Library Service and was nominated for an Arthur Ellis Crime Writing Award for Best First Novel.
+The Bear was a #1 national bestseller and was longlisted for the Baileys Women’s Prize for Fiction.
+The Last Neanderthal is now a national bestseller.

 Samantha Harvey is the author of three novels, The Wilderness, All Is Song and most recently Dear Thief, which was published in September 2014.
 She has been shortlisted for the Orange Prize for Fiction, longlisted for the Man Booker Prize, shortlisted for the Guardian First Book Award and won the AMI Literature Award and the Betty Trask Prize.
 Dear Thief was longlisted for the Baileys Prize and the Jerwood Fiction Uncovered Prize, and was shortlisted for the 2015 James Tait Black Memorial Prize.
 She lives in Bath, UK, and teaches creative writing at Bath Spa University.